fnproject/docs/fn/develop/configs.md

 (3) Function level configuration

-After you deploy your function, you can set configuration variables at the level configuration.
+After you deploy your function, you can set function level configuration variables.
+The variables only apply to the specific function identified.
 ```sh
 fn config function <app-name> <fn-name> <key> <value>
 ```